Édison Méndez: PSV Eindhoven

-In 2006, shortly after the World Cup, there was speculation of a move to Germany, more specifically Hannover.
+In 2006, shortly after the World Cup, there was speculation of a move to the Bundesliga, more specifically Hannover 96.
 He ended all rumours in August 2006 by signing a one-season loan deal with PSV Eindhoven, which was followed by a contract for three and a half years which would tie him to the Philips Stadion outfit until 2010.
 He made his debut in the Eredivisie against Willem II, and marked his stamp in his new club by scoring two goals for a 3–1 win.
-The following week he became the first Ecuadorian to play in the UEFA Champions League and made his debut against Liverpool F.C.
-He was voted Man of the Match in the game.
+The following week he became the first Ecuadorian to play in the UEFA Champions League and made his debut against Liverpool He was voted Man of the Match in the game.

 In March 2007, he became the first Ecuadorian to score in the UEFA Champions League by getting the only goal in the round of 16 match against Arsenal.
 Mendez, along with fellow midfielders Timmy Simons and veteran Philip Cocu helped PSV reach the quarterfinals.

 Mendez's reputation was enhanced when he was among 50 players nominated for the Ballon d'Or-award for the best players in Europe.
 In Winter 2007, rumors stated that Mendez wanted a move back to Ecuador.

 Return to Ecuador

-On August 4, 2009, Mendez returned to Ecuador for personal reasons to play for his former team LDU Quito.
+On 4 August 2009, Mendez returned to Ecuador for personal reasons to play for his former team LDU Quito.
 However, there is speculation that he could return to the club for the 2012 season.